[+] Help us improve

 Steubenville Mural: Dean Martin

-Edwin M. StantonNicknamed the City of Murals, Steubenville is located along the Ohio River and just 45 minutes from downtown Pittsburg and about 2.5 hours from Columbus and Cleveland.
+Edwin M. StantonNicknamed the City of Murals, Steubenville is located along the Ohio River and just 45 minutes from downtown Pittsburgh and about 2.5 hours from Columbus and Cleveland.
 Several notables were born here including Dean Martin and Edwin M. Stanton who was Abraham Lincoln's Secretary of War.

 Old Fort Steuben